sUNC-Utilities/docs.sunc.su/docs/Instances/compareinstances.md

 # `compareinstances`

-`#!luau compareinstances` Returns whether the provided objects A and B both reference the same Instance.
+`#!luau compareinstances` returns whether the provided objects A and B both reference the same Instance.

 ```luau
 function compareinstances(A: Instance, B: Instance): boolean